 Victory for Free Speech on UCSD Campus

 Last night, the Associated Students Council at the University of California, San Diego voted to end an unconstitutional freeze on student media funding.
 In a victory for the First Amendment, the vote reinstates the funding process for student media organizations under existing, viewpoint-neutral rules.
-The FIRE, the Student Press Law Center, and Center for Campus Free Speech opposed the funding freeze and supported the students who successfully fought it.
+The ACLU of San Diego & Imperial Counties, FIRE, the Student Press Law Center, and Center for Campus Free Speech opposed the funding freeze and supported the students who successfully fought it.

 On February 19, the student president, Utsav Gupta, announced that he unilaterally froze funding to all student media organizations in retaliation for certain content broadcast by one student group.
 No matter how lofty his motivations, Gupta’s actions unlawfully punished all student media organizations for the viewpoint expressed by one.
 When a university allocates funding to student groups to promote diverse viewpoints, as does UCSD, the First Amendment prohibits the university – or student government – from retaliating because of the viewpoint expressed by any student group.
 The speech of such student groups is private speech, not government speech, and censorship cannot be justified on the ground that the student speech is attributable to the university.